On the Isometry Group of Immortal Homogeneous Ricci Flows: Introduction

 On this paper, we present in Proposition \ref{prop:algebraic Bochner} a stronger version of \cite[Lemma 1.6]{jp} by giving an uniformly positive bound for the Ricci curvature on spaces that contradict the conclusion of the main theorem.
 Indeed, this estimate is the key tool to prove that under these conditions the Ricci flow has finite extinction time.

-In terms of the dynamical Alekseevskii conjecture, our main result allows us, when considering immortal homogeneous Ricci flows, to restrict to presentations $M=G/H$ such that, given the Levi decomposition $G=G_{ss}\ltimes R$, the conjugation representation $C \colon G_c \to \text{Aut}(R)$ is almost-faithful. \\
+In terms of the dynamical Alekseevskii conjecture, our main result allows us, when considering immortal homogeneous Ricci flows, to restrict to presentations $M=G/H$ such that, given the Levi decomposition $G=G_{ss}\ltimes R$, the conjugation representation $C \colon G_c \to \Aut(R)$ is almost-faithful. \\

 In Section 2, we briefly talk about reductive decompositions on Lie groups, so that we can write the Ricci tensor as an algebraic expression depending on the metric and the Lie brackets of the Lie algebra $\gg$ of $G$.
 And thus we can directly compute an algebraic Bochner theorem for the case in hand.
 In Section 3, we briefly introduce the homogeneous Ricci flow and then prove some short lemmas on Dini derivatives that we need in order to exploit the previously obtained algebraic estimates for the analysis of the Ricci flow.
 The main theorem is then an immediate consequence of the previous results.
-We then end that section with an application of the main theorem to show that the dynamical Alekseevskii conjecture is true up to dimension $4$. \\
+We then end that section with a brief discussion of the dynamical Alekseevskii conjecture in low dimensions. \\